venom-blockchain/venom-blockchain.github.io/docs/start/general/wallet/the-main/send.md

 :::info
-$VENOM token is selected by default.
+The VENOM token is selected by default.
 :::

  4. In the “Receiver Address” field paste (or manually enter) the wallet address of the recipient.